 - 54% of consumers will visit a business’s website after reading a positive review

-- Online reviews are read always, almost always, or sometimes by 82% of American adults, and they’re popular amongst every age bracket
+- Online reviews are read always, almost always, or sometimes by 82% of American adults, and they’re popular among every age bracket

 - As a source of information for products and services, reviews rank as the most trusted alongside family/friends

-Kevin explained that they were a small start-up working hard to improve and expand.
-He asked if they’d be willing to leave an Amazon review, and included a link within the email that took them directly to the review page to eliminate any remaining friction.
+In the emails, Kevin explained that they were a small start-up working hard to improve and expand.
+He asked recipients if they’d be willing to leave an Amazon review, and included a link within the email that took them directly to the review page to eliminate any remaining friction.
 That was it.
 Real.
 Honest.
 Human.

 And so, he turned again to his customer review generation machine: Mailshake.
 Using the same strategy – the two-email campaign, the “Can You Do Me a Favor?” subject line, and a direct link to their Facebook Page review section – he’s managed to quickly get nearly 100 reviews on the page, and an average rating of 4.5 stars for the service.

 “To have that with Mailshake, and automate – set it and forget it – has been great.
 All we need is for time to pass.” ~Kevin Miller